-Examples: Clinical Innovations and Scholarship
+Examples: Documenting Clinical Innovations and Scholarship

-As a general rule, to qualify as scholarship, the clinical innovation, the utilization review, quality assessment or other project should include: evidence of creativity and leadership; clear objectives; use of appropriate methods to assess quality or measure outcomes; significant results that can be reviewed; and evidence of dissemination of the results, through articles or presentations or integration into current practice.
+As a general rule, to qualify as scholarship, the clinical innovation, utilization review, quality assessment or other project should include:

+- Evidence of creativity and leadership by the faculty member; - Clear objectives; - Use of appropriate methods to assess healthcare quality or measure outcomes; - · Significant results that can be reviewed; and - Evidence of dissemination of the results, through articles or presentations or integration into current practice.

 For more information about scholarship see Appendix A, "How the Faculty Promotions Committee Defines and Judges Scholarship."